 - 1. The TANF block grant replaced Title IV-A (AFDC and CEAP) and IV-F (JOBS) entitlement-based federal funding. - 2.
-The Child Care Development Fund (CCDF) consolidates child care funding formerly provided to the State through the Child Care and Development Block Grant (CCDBG) and Title IV-A of the Social Security Act. - 3.
-A requirement to spend an amount of state dollars, known as the Maintenance of Effort (MOE), replaced previous federal requirements to match a percentage of program costs with state funds.
+The Child Care Development Fund (CCDF) consolidates child care funding formerly provided to the State through the Child Care and Development Block Grant (CCDBG) and Title IV-A of the Social Security Act. - A requirement to spend an amount of state dollars, known as the Maintenance of Effort (MOE), replaced previous federal requirements to match a percentage of program costs with state funds.
 There is a MOE requirement for TANF and the CCDF block grant.
-Federal matching funds still exist in Food Stamps, Medicaid and one CCDF child care funding stream.
+Federal matching funds still exist in Food Stamps, Medicaid and one CCDF child care funding stream. - 5.
+Total funds available to the General Assistance program were lidded with instructions in the law to limit eligibility factors to control costs.